 You can ask for it.
 If you know who the copyright owner is, you may contact the owner directly.
 If you are not certain about the ownership or have other related questions, you may wish to request that the Copyright Office conduct a search of its records or you may search yourself.
 See the next question for more details.

 We can provide you with the information available in our records.
 A search of registrations, renewals, and recorded transfers of ownership made before 1978 requires a manual search of our files.
-Upon request, our staff will search our records at the statutory rate of $200 for each hour (2 hour minimum).
+Upon request, our staff will search our records, see Circular 4 Copyright Office fees.
 There is no fee if you conduct a search in person at the Copyright Office.
 Copyright registrations made and documents recorded from 1978 to date are available for searching online.
 For further information, see Circular 22, How to Investigate the Copyright Status of a Work, and Circular 23, Copyright Card Catalog and the Online File.

 The Copyright Office will not honor a request for a copy of someone else's protected work without written authorization from the copyright owner or from his or her designated agent, unless the work is involved in litigation.
 In the latter case, a litigation statement is required.
-A certificate of registration for any registered work can be obtained for a fee of $40.
+A certificate of registration for any registered work can be obtained see Circular 4 Copyright Office fees, for this and other records and services.
 Circular 6, Access to and Copies of Copyright Records and Deposit, provides additional information.

 Under the fair use doctrine of the U.S. copyright statute, it is permissible to use limited portions of a work including quotes, for purposes such as commentary, criticism, news reporting, and scholarly reports.
 There are no legal rules permitting the use of a specific number of words, a certain number of musical notes, or percentage of a work.
 Whether a particular use qualifies as fair use depends on all the circumstances.
-See FL 102, Fair Use, and Circular 21, Reproductions of Copyrighted Works by Educators and Librarians.
+See, Fair Use Index, and Circular 21, Reproductions of Copyrighted Works by Educators and Librarians.

 Only the owner of copyright in a work has the right to prepare, or to authorize someone else to create, a new version of that work.
 Accordingly, you cannot claim copyright to another's work, no matter how much you change it, unless you have the owner's consent.
 See Circular 14, Copyright Registration for Derivative Works.